 Mini Egg cookies are a fun and simple bake to make for Easter.
 Expect chunky cookies that are crisp on the outside with a soft and chewy centre.
 This recipe for Cadbury Easter egg cookies is easy, kid-friendly and results in a pretty and seasonal treat.

-- It’s an easy Easter recipe using just one bowl.
+- Quick & Easy: It's an easy Easter recipe using just one bowl.

-- Kids will love to help make and eat them.
+- Child-friendly: Kids will love to help make and eat them.

-- The dough can be frozen and baked straight from the freezer whenever a hankering for a Mini Egg cookie takes hold.
+- Freezable dough: Bakable straight from the freezer whenever a hankering for a Mini Egg cookie takes hold.

-If you enjoy cookie recipes then take a look at my delectable coffee cookies too.
-But if your heart belongs to Mini Eggs then don’t miss my Easter brownies or my Mini Egg Cheesecake.
+If you enjoy chocolate-laden cookie recipes then take a look at my delectable coffee cookies and stem ginger cookies too.
+But if your heart belongs to Mini Eggs then don't miss my Mini Egg brownies or my Easter Egg Cheesecake.

 Cadbury Mini Eggs are available for a limited period only each year - typically from 1st January through to Easter.
 So, stock up well before Easter to avoid missing out.